UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 This strategy does the same as the `ifNotInterrupted` version, except it activates secondary role only after the other key is pressed.
 This strategy does not use any complicated postponing.

 Pros: it is reliable.
-Cons: it will activate during writing if you put it on alphanumeric key.
+Cons: it will activate during writing if you put it on an alphanumeric key.

 #### Native secondary role - advanced strategy